matimortari/portfolio/README.md

 [**Check it out!** 🔍](https://matheus-mortari.vercel.app)

-## 🌐 About Me

-I am a software developer and Systems Analysis & Development student at the University of Passo Fundo (UPF), based in Rio Grande do Sul, Brazil.
-Through my studies and project work, I have specialized in creating full-stack web applications with clean, dynamic user interfaces, along with back-end systems such as REST APIs and databases.
-I have optimized my workflow by employing automation processes and custom tooling.

-Feel free to explore my work, and don't hesitate to reach out — I'm always seeking to connect, learn and collaborate!

 ## 🛠️ My Tech Stack

 These are the technologies I have worked with and feel comfortable using: